How to Be Debt-Free (and Worry Free) | Our Comprehensive Guide

 2. Avalanche Method

-One important thing to remember when choosing one of these approaches:Make additional payments when you can.
+Both the snowball and avalanche methods have their merits and supporters.
+It really comes down to your own personal finances, and to an extent, your personality.
+One important thing to remember when choosing either one of these approaches is to make additional payments whenever you can.
 Despite what credit card companies may have you believe, you can make more than one payment each month.
-So if you come into some money, put it towards the card; if you’ve already met the minimum payment that month, the entire amount of extra money should go towards the balance!
+So if you come into some money, put it towards the card.
+If you’ve already met the minimum payment that month, the entire amount of that extra money will go towards the actual balance of your debt!
 You could save yourself hundreds of dollars in interest costs.

 3. Debt Consolidation

 Debt consolidation is the process of combining your debts into one manageable payment.
 Of course, there are a number of different ways to do this.
 For example, you can consolidate your debt with a home equity loan, a line of credit, credit card balance transfers, or debt consolidation loans.
 Unfortunately, these methods of debt consolidation can ultimately put you further into debt because they require a lot of discipline, while others may not be an option due to poor credit or low income.